Biswas57/kaflow/README.md

        - This feature is crucial for when a system feature may not be working as it's supposed to.

 ![](/images/controlledReplay.png)
+> ℹ  NOTE: The above image demonstrates a consumer starting at offset 6 that performed normal consumption until offset 9.
+This consumer then triggered a
+> controlled replay from offset 4 that played back all the messages from that offset until the most recently consumed message (i.e messages 6, 7, 8 and 9
+> were consumed again).

 ### Design Considerations